freshOS/Arrow/README.md

 - [x] Extensible
 - [x] Easy to use

-Why Another Swift JSON Parsing Library
+## Why Another Swift JSON Parsing Library?
---

 Well the answer is prettry simple.
 All the others are simply not good enough.
-Here is our requirements for a good Json Library :
+Or at at least none of them meet our requirements for what makes a truely good Json Library :

 - It should not force us to subclass our models.
 The fact that we get data as JSON is a DETAIL and should not leak in our app architecture (right uncle bob?! :p)
 So there is no reason that using a particular library to parse Json would force us to come back to our pretty models